valohai/docs/source/tutorials/valohai/index.rst

     ..

 * Lets now train our MNIST model on Valohai.
-You'll just need to the familiar ``vh execute run --adhoc train`` and check the logs to ensure everything is executing as expected.
+You'll just need to the familiar ``vh execution run --adhoc train`` and check the logs to ensure everything is executing as expected.

 Look at you go.. already trained your first model on Valohai 👏👏